AI Voiceover Revolution Exploring Neural Text-to-Speech

 WaveNet is an autoregressive model, which means it predicts each audio sample based on the ones before it.
 Think of it like predicting the next word in a sentence.

 It uses dilated convolutions to capture long-range dependencies in the audio.
 This is pretty crucial for making sure the speech sounds coherent, y'know?
+Dilated convolutions allow the model to have a much larger receptive field—meaning it can consider more of the past audio samples—without drastically increasing the number of parameters or computational cost.
+This helps it capture the context needed for natural-sounding speech.

 Deep Voice was this ambitious, multi-stage pipeline.
 It had separate models for things like segmentation, phoneme conversion, and audio synthesis.

 Over time, Deep Voice evolved from having all these separate parts to a more streamlined, fully convolutional architecture.
+This transition offered benefits like reduced complexity, better end-to-end training, and potentially improved performance by allowing the model to learn feature interactions more effectively across the entire synthesis process.

 It was a big step toward end-to-end speech synthesis.